leematos/slate/README.md

 #Slate - Window Management the way you want! #

 Slate is window management application similar to Divvy and SizeUp (except better and free!).
-Originally written to replace them due to some limitations in how each work, it attempts to overcome them by simply being extremely configurable.
-As a result, it may be a bit daunting to get configured, but once it is done, the benefit is huge.
+Originally written to replace them due to limitations in how each work, it attempts to overcome them by being extremely configurable.
+As a result, it may take some time to get your ideal configuration.
+Once configured the benefit is huge.

-Slate currently works on Mac OS X 10.6 and above
+Slate currently works on Mac OS X 10.6 and above.

 ## Features ##